Dani3lKe/Data-processing-in-Python-project/README.md

-# Data-processing-in-Python-project
+# Intraday patterns of the price impact coefficient in the Bitcoin market
-Intraday patterns of the price impact coefficient in the Bitcoin market
+We use Binance data for Bitcoin analysis.
+We followed the methods proposed by Cont et al. (2014) - The Price Impact of Order Book Events.
+We aimed to gain insights into how the price impact coefficient of Bitcoin, a key metric in understanding market dynamics, varies throughout the trading day.
+Our findings enlighten how different times of the day may have distinct levels of liquidity, trading volume, and price sensitivity in the Bitcoin market.